 - 1) If the decision is that the allegation is well founded, the harasser will be liable to disciplinary action in accordance with our disciplinary procedure.
-An employee who receives a formal warning or who is dismissed for harassment may appeal by using our capability/disciplinary appeal procedure. - 2) If you bring a complaint of harassment you will not be victimised for having brought the complaint.
+An employee who receives a formal warning or who is dismissed for harassment may appeal by using our capability/disciplinary appeal procedure. - 2) When deciding on the level of disciplinary sanction to be applied, we will take into consideration aggravating factors such as abuse of power over a more junior colleague. - 3) If you bring a complaint of harassment you will not be victimised for having brought the complaint.
 However if it is concluded that the complaint is both untrue and has been brought with malicious intent, disciplinary action will be taken against you.